Sanctions worked: George Lopez, David Cortright

 Are Lopez and Cortright correct?
 Could the introduction of smart sanctions brought about a more prosperous Iraq while preventing the spread of WMD?
 And would this have brought an eventual end to Saddam’s regime without the need for invasion?
 We will never know.

-One thought on “Sanctions worked: George Lopez, David Cortright”
+One response to “Sanctions worked: George Lopez, David Cortright”

 I was against the first Gulf War, but I think the biggest problem was that the war was prosecuted to achieve only the minimal needed to call it a success.
 After that, we were left with sanctions (did they or did they not lead to real suffereing of the Iraqi people?) that were unable to finish off the regime.
 That meant we were faced with either (a) lifting the sanctions and all the enforcing measures hoping for the best with Saddam or (b) pro-longing forever a sanctions regime that was killing hundreds of thousands of Iraqis, according to popular mythy at least, which was also fueling violent anti-Americanism.